spine/spine.site/app/views/api/models.md

 ### `unbind([events, callback])`

-Unbind all events, or just certain events (as a comma seperated list), or a specific callback for given events
+Unbind all events, or just certain events (as a comma seperated list), or a specific callback for given events. `off` is an available alias

 ### `proxy(function)`